sallyklpoon/python-functions/README.md

 **Algorithms/Automation:** The process of comparing each number in an original list with an evaluating number has been automated.
 This is great because we do not need to generate a unique list of evaluating numbers each time we have a different upper bound passed.
-Instead, the evaluating list is automatically created and we will flip through each evaluating number after we've checked, removed, and exhausted the original number list we are working from.
+Instead, the evaluating list is automatically created, and we will flip through each evaluating number after we've checked, removed, and exhausted the original number list we are working from.

 ### 8. moneychanger.py